 There, you will find a lot of background information as well.

 It is best practice to set up and communicate guidelines for incentives in case project managers and their teams achieve extra-ordinary project results.
 What we noted for salary and benefits, also applies to incentives.
-We emphasize that it is not only money that motivates us: sometimes we appreciate publicly expressed recognition or just a small gift - check out this site: Business Gifts, or go directly to their page Incentives.
+We emphasize that it is not only money that motivates us: sometimes we appreciate publicly expressed recognition or just a small gift.

 A development system for project managers completes the project management career model.